-When installing railing, there are two main ways to arrive at a a fully installed railing.
+When installing railing, there are two main ways to arrive at a fully installed railing.
 What are they and how do they differ?

-In Part 1 of “How do you attach this Railing”, we discussed mounting options, and in Part 2 we talked about the surfaces railing is being attached to.
-In our final installment, we will discuss two different ways to arrive at a fully installed railing: On-sight welding or installation of prefabricated railing.
+In Part 1 of How do you Attach this Railing? we discussed mounting options and in Part 2 we talked about the surfaces railing is being attached to.
+In our final installment, we will discuss two different ways to arrive at a fully installed railing: On-site welding or installation of prefabricated railing.

 The first of these additional requirements is a hotspot permit, due to the high temperature that is needed for welding.
 Hotspot permits vary in cost from state to state, but along with the labor required to weld should be considered in the overall cost of the railing system.
 The need to paint after welding is completed needs to be considered as well.
 This too should be factored into the final cost of the total railing system.
-It is also important to note that on sight welding is typically most applicable in iron or steel applications.
+It is also important to note that on site welding is typically most applicable in iron or steel applications.

-On-sight welding requires additional work such as welding and painting.
+On-site welding requires additional work such as welding and painting.

 Prefabricated Railings allow for quick and easy installation.

 Different projects have different budgets and different needs, which means that having options is ideal.
 Numerous factors need to be considered when determining what type of installation methodology, you plan to use.
 In general, most applications will ultimately be easiest to adhere to the needs of a project in a timely and cost-effective manner by utilizing a fully prefabricated solution.
 Superior Aluminum Products has over 60 years of experience providing fully prefabricated railing solutions, working hard to ensure each project installs simply and cleanly.
 If a prefabricated railing solution interests you, get a railing quote now!